AlexandreAbraham/frontiers2013/reviews.rst

 We precised the position of scikit-learn regarding other machine learning and neuroimaging frameworks.
-We also add references to papers that we found useful for the targeted public (we referenced the book "The Elements of Statistical Learning" by Hastie et al. instead of Vapnik for exemple because it has a more general and didactic approach regarding machine learning).
+We also add references to papers that we found useful for the targeted public (we referenced the book "The Elements of Statistical Learning" by Hastie et al. instead of Vapnik for example because it has a more general and didactic approach regarding machine learning).

 Other comments: nilearn positioning